10th Infantry Regiment (Lithuania)

 The 10th Infantry Regiment (10-asis pėstininkų pulkas) was an infantry regiment that served in the Lithuanian Army from its founding in 1919 to 1924.
 The regiment fought against Poles in the Lithuanian Wars of Independence near Augustavas, Suvalkai, Seinai and elsewhere.

 1919

 On 10 June 1919, the 1st Infantry Regiment's 3rd Battalion was separated from the regiment and was renamed as the 1st Reserve Battalion (1-as atsargos batalionas).
-The battalion was supposed to train new recruits, but when the Poles invaded Lithuania, the battalion, under the command of Officer Žukas, had to take part in actions in the Suvalkai Region.
-The Command (komendantūra) companies of Seinai, Vilkaviškis, Alytus and Suvalkai also operated attached to the Reserve Battalion.
-In August 1919, Suvalkai Commandant Company is assigned to the Reserve Battalion.
+The battalion was supposed to train new recruits, but when the Poles invaded Lithuania, the battalion, under the command of Officer Konstantinas Žukas, had to take part in actions in the Suvalkai Region and the Polish instigated Sejny Uprising.
+The Military Commandant's (Karo komendantūra) Companies of Seinai, Suvalkai, Alytus and Vilkaviškis also operated attached to the Reserve Battalion.

+In August 1919, Suvalkai Military Commandant's Company was assigned to the Reserve Battalion.
 When the Lithuanian forces established themselves at the Foch Line, the Reserve Battalion held the line from the lake Vygris to Pasiekai and further to Filicijanavas farmstead (Vienkiemis) on the shores of the lake Galadusys.